 - On your computer, open a browser and enter the URL from the AudioTools Files screen (see above).

-- Now select the "Choose" button on the browser, and navigate to the mic cal file that you wish to upload.
+- After you have selected the calibration folder, click the "Choose" button on the browser, and navigate to the mic cal file that you wish to upload.

 - Click "Send" to transmit this file to AudioTools.